tetherless-world/SQuARE/index.md

 ```
 **Explanation**

-Since _restriction} is an all different restriction with individuals listed in _list}, each member in _list} is different from each other member in the list.
+Since _restriction_ is an all different restriction with individuals listed in _list_, each member in _list_ is different from each other member in the list.

 **Example**